antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 ## What is (slightly more) within my control

 Write three things which are within my control.
 Focus on them during the day

-## Listing today's pursuits

-To practice phisolosophy as a way of life.
-That's it.
-I've decided for now that the best thing I can do with my life is to practice philosophy as a way of life.
-I only have one goal.
-The rest, is indifferent to me.
-I'm not going anywhere, i'm not in need of anything, I just practice pshilosophy, I can never be good at it, I just enjoy practicing it.
-Every moment in which I practice philosophy is a great moment.

-1. My only goal for today is to practice philosophy as a way of life

-## Metta

-As in [https://www.youtube.com/watch?v=IXWB60QaAVA&list=PLND1JCRq8VujAHvDA482SXF1cJTQrwlx3&index=5](https://www.youtube.com/watch?v=IXWB60QaAVA&list=PLND1JCRq8VujAHvDA482SXF1cJTQrwlx3&index=5) Just the contemplative part, you can replace the meditative part at the beginning with a few moment of mindful breathing.

-## Taking refuge

-1. I take refuge in the nature which surrounds and comprises me
-2. I take refuge in dialogue as a way of continuously investigating and transcending my perspective
-3. I take refuge in the scientific pursuit of getting to understand nature and ourselves
-4. I take refuge in philosophy as a way of life and its practitioners